 • For the simplest option, you can toast your favorite seeds and nuts with some salt and olive oil.

-• If you want to go all in, this is a superb time to make my Chili Maple Pepita Clusters (*coming soon*).
+• If you want to go all in, this is a superb time to make my Chili Maple Pepita Clusters.
 You’ll have leftovers and they’re such a good snack or topping for any salad.

-• If you’re someone who seed cycles, this is a great place to add the appropriate nuts and seeds.
+• If you seed cycle, this is a great place to add the appropriate nuts and seeds.

 Fresh Items: